William H. Turkett, Jr.Last updated: 06/04/2018

 I am currently working with the following student(s):

 ServiceI am a member of the ACM, the professional society for computer science, with additional memberships in the ACM-sponsored SIGBIO (Special Interest Group on Bioinformatics and Computational Biology), SIGCSE (Special Interest Group in Computer Science Education) and CSTA (Computer Science Teachers' Association).
-In 2013-2015, I reviewed for both the SIGCSE and CSTA national conferences.
-In 2014-2016, I reviewed Grace Hopper Scholarship candidates.
+I often am a reviewer for the SIGCSE conference and of Grace Hopper Scholarship candidates.